THE SIXTIES

 Her own charmingly told story weaves in and out of many others, following a similar trajectory that led eventually to saying goodbye to all of that.
 “It gets kind of old to be poor when you have kids,” comments Pam Read Hanna, just one of many vivid characters.
 For Jim Carlson, the last straw was seeing his pickup truck frozen solidly in the rural Arkansas ground.
 “I’m just tired of everythingbeing a big job,” he sighed.
 Now, like Agnew, he teaches college in Georgia. ~ Jim Motavalli

-Countercultural CommunesCountercultural Communes: A Sociological Perspective (Contributions in Sociology)code
+Countercultural Communes* Countercultural Communes: A Sociological Perspective (Contributions in Sociology) by Gilbert Zicklin; Greenwood Press, 1983

 The sample of twenty-odd communes including the group of five that are explored in some depth obviously cannot stand for the thousands or so communes that were estimated to have existed during the sixties and early seventies.
 In the group two communes, Satna and Total Loss Farm, had each lasted for several years, which seems intuitively to be a larger proportion of enduring communes than exists for the communal population as a whole.

-first nail, they must buy this essential book: it will improve their chances for success immensely, and will certainly save them money, time, and heartbreak.
+Creating a Life Together* Creating a Life Together: Practical Tools to Grow Ecovillages and Intentional Communities by Diana Leafe Christian ~ first nail, they must buy this essential book: it will improve their chances for success immensely, and will certainly save them money, time, and heartbreak.
 In her friendly but firm (and occasionally funny) way, Diana Christian proffers an astonishing wealth of practical information and sensible, field-tested advice.”— Ernest Callenbach, author, Ecotopia and Ecotopia Emerging

-Lost And FoundLost and Found: My Life in a Group Marriage Commune (CounterCulture series)code
+Lost And Found * Lost and Found: My Life in a Group Marriage Commune (CounterCulture series) by Margaret Hollenbach

 "In "Lost and Found," critical intelligence and vivid story-telling achieve a fine balance.
-With disarming honesty and grace, Hollenbach not only charts a personal journey toward self-acceptance, but also re-creates the gritty, complex reality behind the 60s generation, whose search for transformation turned the American dream inside out."--Molly Best Tinsley, author of "Throwing Knives" (winner, Oregon Book Award, 2001)
+With disarming honesty and grace, Hollenbach not only charts a personal journey toward self-acceptance, but also re-creates the gritty, complex reality behind the 60s generation, whose search for transformation turned the American dream inside out."--Molly Best Tinsley, author of "Throwing Knives"(winner, Oregon Book Award, 2001)

 Huerfano

-Huerfano: A Memoir Of Life In The Counterculture
+* Huerfano: A Memoir of Life in the Counterculture

-By Roberta Price
+by Roberta Price

 At once comic, poignant, and above all honest, "Huerfano" recaptures the sense of affirmation and experimentation that fueled the counterculture without lapsing into nostalgic sentimentality on the one hand or cynicism on the other.

 In 1932, as he approached 50, Scott Nearing abandoned the city for country living.
 He and Helen Nearing inspired thousands of visitors to their Forest Farm in Vermont and Maine.
-That inspiration continued through their books and the Good Life Center, which still hosts events and welcomes visitors.
-The Nearings stimulated a back-to-the-land movement that they embodied for 50 years, until Scott's death at the age of 100 in l983.
+That inspiration continued through their books and

 "Do the best that you can, wherever you are, and be kind."~ Scott Nearing